How is construction going green?

 And this is where you can come in – we are at the beginning of construction’s exciting transition to becoming greener and more sustainable, and new workers will be key to achieving that and building a more environmentally friendly world around us.

 Generation Z want jobs that chime with their values, which means thinking about sustainability is just as important as job satisfaction and earning a good salary.
 You can check out more examples of how constriction is becoming increasingly sustainable here.

-A key part of achieving these goals is not only focusing on jobs that are obviously green, such as retrofit co-ordinators.
+A key part of achieving these goals is not only focusing on jobs that are obviously green, such as retrofit coordinators.
 It also includes reworking traditional trades such as carpentry or bricklaying.

 People within the industry will need to have a broader set of green skills, knowledge, and behaviours – adopting new ways of working and technologies.
-We all play a part in meeting the biggest challenge our society now faces – by either starting your working life in construction, or changing career to a more sustainable route, you could play a particularly vital role in looking after our planet.
+We all play a part in meeting the biggest challenge our society now faces – by either starting your working life in construction or changing your career to a more sustainable route, you could play a particularly vital role in looking after our planet.

 You can read the CLC’s Construct Zero performance framework, which provides clear targets for construction to reach Net Zero carbon emissions.